drone29a/mob/README.markdown

-# mob
+# Mob

 A distributed workflow processing framework written in Clojure.

-The goal of mob is to provide distributed computing support to data processing workflows with minimal configuration and management.
+The goal of Mob is to provide distributed computing support to data processing workflows with minimal configuration and management.

 Mob has two-levels of work distribution: nodes and mobs.